vertxxyz/help.vertx.xyz/README.md

 ### Assets
 #### Content
-Static content that is copied directly to the output folder without modification.
+Static content that is copied directly to the output folder, only building the SCSS to CSS, otherwise without modification.
 #### Site
 Markdown content that is processed and converted to HTML, content is then copied into the output HTML folder with the hierarchy maintained.
 #### Embeds